sdarlington/sdarlington.github.io/content/posts/2013-02-14-no-massive-google-play-privacy-issue.md

 This, they say, is bad because this is not what happens with Apple’s App Store.

 However, I don’t think Google are doing anything weird here, and I say this as someone who is not a fan of Android.
-The commercial relationship between developers and Apple is different from the relationship between Google and developers ((Please let me know if I have any of this wrong.
-I don’t develop Android software but this is my understanding of how it all works.)).
+The commercial relationship between developers and Apple is different from the relationship between Google and developers[^1].

 In Apple’s case, the developer has a single customer (Apple).
 You licence your code to Apple and *Apple* sells your app.
 The end users relationship is with Apple, not the developer.
 You get royalties, much in the same way that you get royalties when you publish a book.
 I’m still waiting for my million dollar advance from Apple, but the principle is the same.